arsakhar/NeuroFlow/README.md

 ### Disclaimer

-NeuroFlow has not been rigorously QC tested and we claim no responsibility for inacurrate results.
+NeuroFlow has not been rigorously QC tested and we claim no responsibility for inaccurate results.